Sejaco02/Happiness-IncomeInequality/README.md

 # Happiness-IncomeInequality
-COmaprison of Happiness trends and Income inequality
+Comaprison of Happiness trends and Income inequality